jayaprakash-optisol/reports-generation-workflow/README.md

 - **Multiple Output Formats**: Export to PDF, DOCX, or HTML
 - **Reliable Workflow Orchestration**: Temporal-based workflows with retries, status tracking, and fault tolerance
 - **Data Profiling**: Automatic detection of data types, statistical summaries, and quality scoring
+- **Large File Processing**: Automatic chunking and processing of large files (>10MB) using Docling for document extraction
+- **Multi-Format Support**: Supports CSV, JSON, Excel, PDF, DOCX, PPT, and more with intelligent format detection

 ## Architecture